shegun-babs/datamax-assessment/README.md

 ## Tests & data
 Tests can be run using `php artisan test` command.
 All tests are written using Pest-PHP

-Run `php artisan db:seed` to create test data in the tables
+Run `php artisan db:seed` to create test data in the tables for manual api and frontend view testing

 ## Code References